-Founded in 1894, Peacock & Binnington (P&B) are one of the Premier Agricultural Machinery dealers in Lincolnshire and Yorkshire with sales, garden machinery, service and parts depots based at Brigg, Louth, Corringham and Selby.
+Founded in 1894, Peacock & Binnington (P&B) are one of the Premier Agricultural Machinery dealers in Lincolnshire and Yorkshire with sales, garden machinery, service and parts depots based at Brigg, Corringham, Halsham, Louth and Selby.

 We have an established line up of the finest new and used agricultural machinery to meet the needs of modern farming from top manufacturers in the field.
-We pride ourselves on being one of the main dealers for AGCO products – (Massey Ferguson, Fendt, Challenger & Valtra).
-Complimented by our valued franchises for JCB, Kuhn, Chafer, Bateman and Pichon.
+We pride ourselves on being one of the main dealers for AGCO products – (Massey Ferguson, Fendt & Valtra).
+Complimented by our valued franchises for JCB, Kuhn, Chafer, Bateman, Väderstad and Joskin.

 The two men had similar attitudes to work and decided that the future lay in working for themselves.
 They opened in Hull at 11-15 West Street, in 1894, as agricultural engineers and implement agents.
 With Henry Peacock’s engineering experience and foresight, and John Binnington’s financial backing, the fledgling firm established itself and was soon looking to expand.

 Two years later, Henry Peacock visited Brigg market and realised the even greater potential in Lincolnshire and opened up a new depot at the Old Foundry, where the company still operates from today.
 Henry believed that it paid to advertise so he made himself more conspicuous as “the man in the half-crown hat”, that he used to wear to markets and shows, to make himself stand out in the crowd.
 The firm first appeared at the Lincolnshire Show in 1898, and by 1900 they were exhibiting at Smithfield and the Royal Show.

 Henry covered thousands of miles by bicycle, pony and trap or railway.
 He proudly claimed to have visited practically every farm in Lincolnshire